Stelae of Nahr el-Kalb: Egyptian inscriptions

+Son of Ra, Lord of Appearances: Ramesses II Mery Amun (Beloved of Amun), given life like Ra.

 Assyrian and Babylonian inscriptions

 Six cuneiform Neo-Assyrian and Neo-Babylonian inscriptions are known.
 The Esarhaddon stele refers to Esarhaddon's seizure of Memphis from Egyptian Pharaoh Taharqa in 671 BC.
 The passage is badly damaged, but is understood to include reference to the cities of Ashkelon and Tyre, as well as Taharqa and 22 vassal kings.
 One inscription is attributed to Nebuchadnezzar II.

 A plaster cast of one of the Assyrian inscriptions became the first relic of the ancient Assyrian empire to be brought to the United Kingdom, having been prepared by Joseph Bonomi the Younger in 1834.

 Classical antiquity inscriptions

 A number of Greco-Roman inscriptions were carved at the site.

 The most significant of these is attributed to the Legio III Gallica of Roman Emperor Caracalla (211–217 AD), who was of Punic and Syrian descent and whose official name was "Marcus Aurelius Septimius Bassianus Antoninus".
 The inscription is related to the road his forces built at the site.
 The inscription includes the words "Lyco Flumen", which provided scholars such as Edward Robinson to conclude that the Nahr el-Kalb was the ancient Lycus river.